online on Flickr”>

-Early last week, my brother Adrian called and asked about my plans for the week.
+Early last week, order my brother Adrian called and asked about my plans for the week.
 He was on vacation from one job and spring break from the other.
-He and his girlfriend, Alexis, had rented a condo up in Lake Arrowhead and invited Sean and I to join them for part of the trip.
+He and his girlfriend, page Alexis, had rented a condo up in Lake Arrowhead and invited Sean and I to join them for part of the trip.

 “We’ll probably be just sitting around eating, drinking and relaxing.”